mpmcauley/Boozie/README.md

   - Thus, one important takeaway: all numbers in Boozie are floats!

 #### Variable Assignment
-  - For variable assignment the types are inferred.
+  - For variable assignment, the types are inferred.
 Quick and easy!
-You can also have multiple variable assignment without all the nasty brackets.
+You can also perform multiple variable assignment without all the nasty brackets.

 ```
 let volume = 16                                 let volume = 16.0;
 let beer, fruit = "Blue Moon", "orange"         let [beer, fruit] = ["Blue Moon", "orange"];
 ```
-  - Constants (with the same behavior as JavaScript) are supported with the "set" keyword, for terseness, muscle-memory convenience (all one hand!), and consistency with "let."
+  - Constants (with the same behavior as JavaScript) are supported with the "set" keyword, for terseness, muscle-memory convenience (all letters on one hand!), and consistency with "let."

 ```
 set cup = "Stein"                               const CUP = "Stein";
 set capacity = 16.9                             const CAPACITY = 16.9;
 ```

+#### Loops

+##### For
+##### While

 #### Functions
-  - Functions in Boozie are basically....well exactly the same as JavaScript 2015 (ES6).
+  - Functions in Boozie are basically.... well exactly the same as JavaScript 2015 (ES6).
 Why?
-Because we feel that is the optimal way to define functions...especially whilst drinking!
+Because we feel that is the optimal way to define functions... especially whilst drinking!

 ```
 let stir = (ingredients) => {                   let stir = (ingredients) => {